graciellehigino/ms_range_interactions/manuscript.md

-macroecological inferences in the lack of more precise information [@Fourcade2016ComSpe; @Alhajeri2019HigCor], but it has been recommended that they are used with caution since they tend to underestimate the distribution of species that are not well-known [@Herkt2017MacCon].
+macroecological inferences in the lack of more precise information [@Fourcade2016ComSpe; @Alhajeri2019HigCor], but it has been recommended that they are used with caution since they tend to underestimate the distribution of species that are not well-known [@Herkt2017MacCon] and they do not represent spatial variation on species occurrence and abundance.
 Another source of species distribution information is the Global Biodiversity Information Facility (GBIF), which is an online repository of georeferenced observational records that comes from various sources, including community science programs, museum collections, and long-term